 The appendix is a small, hollow piece of tissue attached to the colon (large intestine).
 An infection of the appendix is called appendicitis.
 Surgery is most often needed right away to remove an infected appendix.
-Your doctor will tell you more about your child’s condition and what your options are.
+Your healthcare provider will tell you more about your child’s condition and what your choices are.

 Symptoms can appear very quickly.
-They may happen over a period of hours to one or two days.
+They may happen over a period of hours to 1 or 2 days.
 They may include:

 Pain that starts in the center of the belly and moves to the lower right side